majguo/java-on-azure-samples/wls-dr-asr/README.md

 ## Recovery Point Objective (RPO)

 There is no exact number for RPO compared to the RTO in this guide.
-Since we reply on Azure Site Recovery and Azure Database for PostgreSQL and Azure NetApp Files for asynchronouslly replicating data across regions, here is some useful information:
+Since we reply on Azure Site Recovery and Azure Database for PostgreSQL for asynchronouslly replicating data across regions, here is some useful information:

 * Azure Site Recovery: [What's a crash-consistent recovery point?](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-common-questions#whats-a-crash-consistent-recovery-point)
   > A crash-consistent recovery point contains on-disk data, as if you pulled the power cord from the server during the snapshot.
 It doesn't include anything that was in memory when the snapshot was taken.